openarun/camptix-nepali-payments/readme.txt

 == Installation ==

-1. Upload `camptix-nepali-payments` to the `/wp-content/plugins/` directory
+1. Upload `nepali-payments-for-camptix` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to `Tickets -> Setup` in your WordPress admin area
 4. Set the currency to NPR